Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 PasswordAuthentication no

-Then restart SSH: systemctl restart sshd
+Then restart SSH: systemctl restart ssh (on Ubuntu the unit is ssh, not sshd).

 ufw allow OpenSSH